- The Fiscal

 - What You

 Each state’s Medicaid expenditures for healthcare services are matched by federal funds according to various formulas.
 The formula that governs the majority of government funding takes into account differences in per capita income among the states and is called the federal medical assistance percentages (FMAP).
-The FMAP ranges from a minimum of 56 percent in wealthier states such as California to 84 percent in Mississippi.
+For 2023, the FMAP ranges from a minimum of 50 percent in wealthier states such as California to 77 percent in Mississippi.
 The matching structure provides states with resources that automatically adjust for demographic and economic shifts, healthcare costs, public health emergencies, and natural disasters.

 In addition to funds governed by the FMAP, the federal government provides enhanced matching rates for select services, providers, or groups of beneficiaries.
 The most prominent example stems from the Affordable Care Act (ACA), which expanded the Medicaid program to cover individuals with incomes up to 138 percent of the poverty level; the federal government covers nearly all the cost of coverage for the expansion population.

 Remaining Medicaid expenditures are referred to as the nonfederal share, and federal law requires that states finance at least 40 percent of their share of total Medicaid expenditures through state funds.
 The remaining 60 percent of the nonfederal share can come from “other state funds” including funding transferred from local governments or revenue collected from provider taxes and fees.

 However, in practice this is not the case.
 According to the National Association of State Budget Officers, in fiscal year 2022 (which for most states is July 1–June 30) the program cost a total of $789 billion, about $249 billion of which was the nonfederal share.